-Notes for Teacher/Examiner

-Phase 1: Warm up
+Notes for Teacher/ExaminerPhase 1: Warm up

-As the candidate a few questions about herself/himself (name, age, nationality, where he/she stays/lives) to give her/him time to get used to the exam situation.
+As the candidate a few questions about herself/himself(name, age, nationality, where he/she stays/lives, how long has candidate been learning French/Since which grade has candidate been learning French)to give her/him time to get used to the exam situation.
 Do not mark this phase.